erikrose/blessings/docs/pains.rst

 .. note::

-   It has become popular to use dynamic system-wide color palette adjustments in software such as `f.lux`_, which adjust the system-wide "Color Profile" of the entire graphics display depending on the time of day.
-One might assume that ``term.blue("text")`` may be **completely** invisible to such users during the night!
+   It has become popular to use dynamic system-wide color palette adjustments in software such as `f.lux`_, "Dark Mode", "Night Mode", and others, which adjust the system-wide "Color Profile" of the entire graphics display depending on the time of day.
+One might assume that ``term.blue("text")`` may become **completely** invisible to such users during the night!

 Where is brown, purple, or grey?